coq-community/hydra-battles/README.md

   - In particular, we would be delighted to replace proofs with simpler ones, and/or to propose various proofs or definitions of the same concept, in order to illustrate different techniques and patterns.
 New tactics for automatizing the proofs are welcome too.

   - Along the text, we propose several _projects_, the solution of which is planned to be integrated in the development.

+ - Please do not hesitate to send your remarks as GitHub  issues and your suggestions of improvements (including solutions of " projects » as pull requests

   - __Contact__ : pierre dot casteran [at gmail dot com | at labri dot fr]